-The originator and the car insurance providers are different legal entities.
-Therefore, under the Polish law, lessees are not able to set-off their car insurance claims against the monies owed to the originator under the leased agreements purchased by the issuer.
+The originator and the auto lease insurance provider (Vehis sp. z o.o.) are two different legal entities.
+Therefore, under the Polish law, lessees will not be able to set-off their insurance claims against the monies owed to the originator under the leased agreements to be purchased by the issuer.